amarangganar/tictactoe/README.md

 # TicTacToe
-A simple tic tac toe game built with HTML, CSS, and vanilla JavaScript.
-The board size can be changed from 3x3 up to 9x9.
+A simple two-players tic tac toe game with a dynamic board size.
+Let's [play](http://tictactoe.test)!

+## Tech Stack
+- HTML
+- CSS
+- Vanilla JavaScript

+## Disclaimer
+This game is not optimize for larger board (size 25 at most for best view).